brmson/blanqa/README.md

 development, they are simple Java classes for now.
 Still, they are aimed at maximum reusability across phase users.

+### Passage Retrieval

+We began our testing with processing only tiny source datasets where we can consider the whole dataset as our input.
+But when mining large datasets (e.g. Project Guttenberg, Wikipedia, book texts etc.), we need to turn to some fulltext search solution.

+The DSO project, which we have mostly copied, uses Lemur Indra for search and indexing.
+We decided to instead focus on SOLR since it offers way more active community (a ready-made recipe for straightforward Wikipedia import, etc.) and has a ready-made wrapper for OAQA while the Indra knowledge miner seems rather hackish.
+Plus, setting up Indra is a pain due to JNI hassles.

+Of course, we can have multiple passage retrieval engines so porting Indra later may be useful.

 ### TAKEPIG (TP)

 The "takepig" package family is destined to be a small separate project but